BIBLE PASSAGE:

 be a ‘payday someday’, when our eternity will be determined by

-or rationalizations for how we have lived our lives.
+the rationalizations we have used to justify how we have lived

 God has been very clear about the destiny of mankind.
 Man has